 Minnemishinona County Park

-Join us on and discover some of Minnesota’s most delightful bicycling.
-The Mankato River Ramble celebrates the best bike routes, baked goods and live music to be found in Southern Minnesota.
-Beyond rivers and lakes, waterfalls and award-winning pies; the city now sports one of the largest artworks in the state — a ten-story-tall silo mural by Guido van Helten that honors Native Americans who have lived here for untold generations.
+Join us and discover some of Minnesota’s most delightful bicycling.
+The Mankato River Ramble celebrates the best bike routes, baked goods, and live music to be found in Southern Minnesota.
+Beyond rivers and lakes, waterfalls, and award-winning pies; the city now sports one of the largest artworks in the state — a ten-story-tall silo mural by Guido van Helten that honors Native Americans who have lived here for untold generations.

 The Routes & Details

 The Mankato River Ramble showcases some of the most beautiful areas of the state at the most beautiful time of year!
 See our list of routes with something for everyone to experience.